-Finland's Statement in the 59th session of the Technical and Scientific Subcommittee of the UN Committee on the Peaceful Uses of Outer Space Hybrid meeting, 7-18 February 2022
+Finland's Statement in the 60th session of the Technical and Scientific Subcommittee of the UN Committee on the Peaceful Uses of Outer Space Hybrid meeting, 6-17 February 2023

-Agenda Item 13 - Long-term sustainability of outer space activities.
+Agenda Item 12 - Long-term sustainability of outer space activities.

-Thank you Madame Chair, Good morning/afternoon.
+Thank you Mr. Chair.
+Good morning.

-Since this is the first time I take the floor during this session, let me thank you Mr Chair, and the Secretariat, for your continuous efforts to make this hybrid meeting a success.
+Since this is the first time I take the floor during this session, let me thank you Mr. Chair, and the Secretariat, for your continuous efforts to make this hybrid meeting a success.

-Mr Chair, distinguished Delegates,
+Mr. Chair, distinguished Delegates,

-Finland welcomes the adoption of the preamble and 21 guidelines for the long-term sustainability of outer space activities by the Committee in 2019, and their subsequent endorsement by the General Assembly, with great appreciation.
+Finland welcomes with appreciation that the working group on long-term sustainability of space activities has been able to begin its work following the adoption of the preamble and 21 guidelines for the long-term sustainability of outer space activities by the Committee in 2019, and their subsequent endorsement by the General Assembly.

-The themes of sustainable use of outer space and sustainable growth of the space sector, in particular the NewSpace economy, are the key priorities of the Finnish space policy.
-We consider that COPUOS is the right multilateral forum to address topics relevant to safe and sustainable space activities.
+The themes of sustainable use of outer space and sustainable growth of the space sector, in particular the NewSpace economy, are key priorities of the Finnish space policy.
+We consider that COPUOS is the correct multilateral forum to address topics relevant to safe and sustainable space activities.

 Addressing space debris is critically important to the long-term sustainability of space activities.
-The matter is of global concern and is to be tacked both at national and international level.
+The matter is of global concern and is to be tackled both at national and international levels.
 We consider that the Scientific and Technical Subcommittee is an indispensable forum for the exchange of views on scientific and technical aspects of outer space activities and for fostering international cooperation for the peaceful exploration and for the safe and sustainable, intergenerational use of outer space.

-We are pleased that space debris mitigation is becoming a recurrent theme in national space laws, showing the willingness of States to adhere to the respective non-legally binding instruments and the principles contained therein.
-We however note that there is room for further improvement in increasing compliance with space debris mitigation guidelines, and further work is needed to ensure that sufficient normative frameworks can be identified and developed at international level for these purposes, including space debris remediation measures.
+We are pleased that space debris mitigation is becoming a recurrent theme in national space legislation, showing the willingness of States to adhere to the respective non-legally binding instruments and the principles contained therein.
+We note, however, that there is room for further improvement in increasing compliance with space debris mitigation guidelines.
+Further work is necessary to ensure that sufficient normative frameworks are identified and developed at international level for these purposes, including space debris remediation measures.

 Finland has begun the process of evaluating its current level of implementation and identifying ways of furthering adherence with the LTS guidelines.
 With respect to part A of the LTS guidelines, Finland has a national regulatory framework in place and is committed to its continuous improvement.
+Finland has also joined the European Union Space Surveillance and Tracking Consortium in 2022 and is investigating the establishment of a national Space Situational Awareness Center.

-According to the Act on Space Activities, which entered into force in 2018, avoidance of unnecessary environmental harm and mitigation of space debris, are set out as conditions for authorisation.
+According to the Finnish Act on Space Activities, which entered into force in 2018, avoidance of unnecessary environmental harm and mitigation of space debris are set out as conditions for authorisation.
 This requirement is further complemented by a specific section on the topic.
 According to the Act, the operator shall, in accordance with recognised international guidelines, seek to ensure that the activities in outer space do not generate space debris.